 Marketing commentary on Pratt Industries

 The company has an integrated supply chain, including 13 recycling centres, three recycled paper mills, 12 corrugated plants, 25 sheet plants, seven distribution centres, five display facilities and one clean energy plant.
-The company's facilities offer a range of products such as container board, recycled paper, displays and other packaging products.
+The company’s facilities offer a range of products such as containerboard, recycled paper, displays and other packaging products.
 The company employs more than 7,000 people across these facilities.